Aug. 4, 2025 - Judging Freedom - Judge Andrew Napolitano

 So what does this mean?

-The coupe is empty.
+The coop is empty.

 They've gone.

-You could put it in the back of a pickup, even a donkey card and take it out of Fordo or Isfahan or wherever it was.
+You could put it in the back of a pickup, even a donkey cart, and take it out of Fordo or Isfahan or wherever it was, and take it to a little apartment, and you can start the process and build a bomb.

-But, you know, the problem is, and why I think nonetheless it may happen, is not because it would do anything to change the nuclear paradigm, which is now that Iran has real deterrence.
+But, you know, the problem is, and why I think nonetheless it may happen, is not because it would do anything to change

-I mean, you know, mutually assured deterrence, if you like, whatever you want to call it, but because, you know, it's a narrative which would be much easier for Trump to pretend that something significant has happened.
+change the nuclear paradigm which is now that Iran has real deterrence I mean, you know, mutually assured deterrence, if you like, whatever you want to call it, but because, you know, it's a narrative which would be much easier for Trump to pretend that something significant has happened.

-Oh, yes, you know, we've discovered they still have some.
+Oh yes, you know, we've discovered they still have some.

-They only used tomahawk missiles to close the entrances because it's so deep they knew they couldn't get to them.
+They only used Tomahawk missiles to close the entrances because it's so deep they knew they couldn't get to them.

-But, you know, they've had a, they've opened one in a week with an, you know, they have excavators and bulldozers in Iran, surprisingly.
+But, you know, they've had a they've opened one in a week with an, you know, they have excavators and bulldozers in Iran, surprisingly.

 And they can open these tunnels and go in again.